F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI: Detailed Experiment Setup

 \section{Detailed Experiment Setup}

+In F-Fidelity, the hyperparameter $\beta$ is used in both fine-tuning and evaluation.
+We select $0.1$ by default.
+For the sampling number, $N$, a larger number helps reduce the standard deviation but leads to increasing evaluation time.
+In this paper, we select a balance point of $50$.
+The hyperparameter $\alpha^+$ and $\alpha^-$ are designed to alleviate the OOD problem, we choose $\alpha=\alpha^+=\alpha^-=0.5$.
+We provide hyperparameter sensitivity studies in Section~\ref{section:hyperpara:exp} and show comprehensive results in Section~\ref{exp:detailed:ablation}.
+For the key parameter $\beta$, we further provide an in-depth analysis in Section~\ref{sec:app:exp:betadecision}.
+For baselines, we use their default values as suggested in their original papers or codes.

-We explore two architectures, Resnet and ViT for the image classification tasks.
-We use Resnet-9~\footnote{https://jovian.com/tessdja/resnet-practice-cifar100-resnet} and a 6-layer ViT as backbones for both ~\cfar~ and ~\tinyimagenet~.
+We explore two architectures, ResNet and ViT for the image classification tasks.
+We use ResNet-9~\footnote{https://jovian.com/tessdja/resnet-practice-cifar100-resnet} and a 6-layer ViT as backbones for both ~\cfar~ and ~\tinyimagenet~.
 In the ResNet architecture, the hidden dimensions are set to $[64,128,128,256,512,512,512,512]$.
 For the ViT model, we use a patch size of 4, with a patch embedding dimension of 128.
 The backbone consists of 6 attention layers, each with 8 heads for multi-head attention.
 The final output hidden dimension of the ViT encoder is 256.
-In the training stage, we set the learning rate and weight decay to 1E-4 for Resnet and set the learning rate to 1E-3 and weight decay to 1E-4 for ViT.
-We use Adam as the optimizer and the training epochs are 100 for Resnet and 200 for ViT.
+In the training stage, we set the learning rate and weight decay to 1E-4 for ResNet and set the learning rate to 1E-3 and weight decay to 1E-4 for ViT.
+We use Adam as the optimizer and the training epochs are 100 for ResNet and 200 for ViT.
 During fine-tuning, we use the same hyperparameters.
-We report our model accuracy in the Table~\ref{exp:tab:image:acc}.

 For the time series classification task, we follow the TimeX~\citep{queen2023encoding} to use a simple LSTM for both Boiler and PAM datasets.
 The simple LSTM model contains 3 bidirectional LSTM layers with 128 hidden embedding sizes.
 We use AdamW as the optimizer with a learning rate of 1E-3 and weight decay is 1E-2.

-Similarly, we provide the model accuracy in the Table~\ref{exp:tab:timeseries:acc}.
+For the natural language task, we use LSTM~\citep{hochreiter1997long} and Transformer as the backbone. the LSTM has one hidden layer with the dimension set to 128.
+In Transformer, the hidden dimension is set to 512.
+The number of Transformer layers for SST2 and BoolQ are 2 and 4.
+The head of the Transformer layers for SST2 and BoolQ are 4 and 8.
+For all datasets and architectures, we use Adam optimizer~\citep{adam} with default learning rate 1E-4, training epochs 100.